brooklynmuseum/bkm-elasticsearch-search-api/README.md

 ### Run the sync

-Sync test data from local test file: `npm run sync:test` (WARNING: this will delete all data in the index.
+Sync test data from local test file: `npm run sync:sanitytest` (WARNING: this will delete all data in the index.
 Can only be used with a non-cloud Elasticsearch instance.)

-Sync the live Sanity dataset: `npm run sync`
-(Creates a new index if one doesn't exist.
+Sync the live Sanity dataset: `npm run sync:sanity` (Creates a new index if one doesn't exist.
 Otherwise, updates the existing index.)

 ## Run